 Clinical Psychologist, Scientist, Consultant, Editor, Faculty

-Her research has focused on goals and motivation, addiction and mental health services, implementation of best practices (implementation science) and the use of evidence, health service system improvements, research and publication ethics, and mindfulness.
+Her research has focused on goals and motivation, addiction and mental health services, personality, implementation of best practices (implementation science) and the use of evidence, health service system improvements, research and publication ethics, and mindfulness.
 She currently holds a Visiting Scholar appointment at the Rotterdam School of Management at Erasmus University in the Netherlands, where she conducts research with the Erasmus Centre for Study and Career Success.
 She also maintains status academic appointments at the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health (CAMH; Collaborator Scientist), University of Toronto (Adjunct Professor, Public Health), and Centre for Mindfulness Studies (Faculty).
 She has taught graduate-level courses on Population Health, Addiction, Child and Family Therapy, Mental Health in the Schools, Theories and Techniques of Counselling, and given many lectures and workshops on various topics including implementation science, goal-setting, motivational interviewing, research and publication ethics, and self-care.